RChain (REV) Price Reaches $0.13 on Major Exchanges

-RChain (CURRENCY:REV) traded up 6.5% against the dollar during the 1-day period ending at 19:00 PM E.T. on February 4th.
-One RChain coin can currently be purchased for approximately $0.13 or 0.00000307 BTC on major exchanges.
-RChain has a market capitalization of $81.54 million and approximately $1.89 million worth of RChain was traded on exchanges in the last 24 hours.
-Over the last seven days, RChain has traded up 23.7% against the dollar.
+RChain (CURRENCY:REV) traded down 1.9% against the U.S. dollar during the 1-day period ending at 14:00 PM ET on February 6th.
+RChain has a market capitalization of $83.58 million and $1.81 million worth of RChain was traded on exchanges in the last day.
+During the last week, RChain has traded up 8% against the U.S. dollar.
+One RChain coin can now be purchased for about $0.13 or 0.00000314 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.